IT and printing support

 - Connect only the purple USB cable into the USB socket of your device (this will connect the Library computer's keyboard and mouse which you can use to control your device if you wish)

-- When you have finished, unplug the cables and please press the black button to reset the display, mouse and keyboard back to the Library computer.
+- When you have finished, unplug the cables and please press the black button to reset the display, mouse and keyboard back to the Library computer for the next user.

 - Access to computers